Skip to main content

 The CPS regularly reviews and updates our legal guidance to ensure it supports our prosecutors.
 A review of the RASSO guidance identified that further direction could be provided in the deception as to gender section, to assist prosecutors with understanding the law in this complex area.
 Adherence to these guidelines will ensure that there is a predictability, transparency and consistency of decision making across the CPS.

-As part of the drafting process the CPS has conducted a pre-consultation with interested groups.
+As part of the drafting process the CPS conducted a pre-consultation with interested groups.
 A first draft of the guidance was provided to these groups and feedback was provided in writing and during workshops.
 The feedback was considered, and revisions were made.

 Background